 When this disease was initially discovered and researched, it was considered to be a single illness, but other forms of the syndrome:

-- Acute Inflammatory Demyelinating Polyradiculoneuropathy (AIDP) – the top well-known type in the United States.
+Acute Inflammatory Demyelinating Polyradiculoneuropathy (AIDP) is the top well-known type in the United States.
 The most recognized symptom of this disorder is muscle weakness.
 The muscle weakness begins in the lower extremities and eventually spreads to the higher parts of the body.

-- Miller Fisher Syndrome (MFS) – eye paralysis might begin – also accompanied by unsteady walk – happens to approximately 5% of individuals diagnosed with Guillain-Barré Syndrome in the United States.
+Miller Fisher Syndrome (MFS) is a rare type of GBS. eye paralysis might begin – also accompanied by unsteady walk – happens to approximately 5% of individuals diagnosed with Guillain-Barré Syndrome in the United States.

 This syndrome can affect anyone, regardless of age.
 However, people who are at a higher risk might be men and younger adults.
 The disorder can be triggered by other illnesses or events such as: